-Raised in greenhouses in cool temperatures (60 to 72 degrees) with high humidity and light intensity, it can be tricky to duplicate the ideal spot for poinsettias.
+Poinsettias are not frost-tolerant.
+As holiday plants, they are raised in greenhouses in cool temperatures (60 to 72 degrees) with high humidity and light intensity, it can be tricky to duplicate the ideal spot for poinsettias.

 - Avoid spots near heating vents and doors.
 Cold drafts will cause leaves to drop.

 - Maintain temperatures that are comfortable to people.
 Be sure to lower the thermostat at night so that plants cool off.